 Zuyd offers in Maastricht five bachelor and seven master programmes that are taught in English.
 It is an open invitation for you to immerse yourself in a truly international environment, with fellow students from all corners of the world.
 Experience and celebrate cultural diversity like you’ve never done before, both inside and outside the classroom.
 You will have the time of your life.

-Zuyd has 30 research centres.
+Zuyd has 28 research centres.
 Associate professors, lecturers, and students carry out practically-oriented and socially-relevant research.
 They contribute to innovations and developments in the business sector and connect practice and education.
 Zuyd has defined three core points for its applied research.
 These core points contribute to regional development and were devised in close cooperation with the regional or Euregional government bodies, the business world, and educational institutions.
+The core points for research are:

 Zuyd International Office is happy to help you throughout the various application processes for admission and visa, and with coming to live in Maastricht.
 In addition the International Office provides you with information on scholarship opportunities.